flynn-d/home/about/index.md

 ##### Proficiency for specific jobs
 Some projects require spatial modeling, latent variable modeling, hierarchical Bayesian approaches.
 Visualization tools needed may be interactive, web-hosted, or simply nicely-formatted graphics in a publishable PDF.
 There's a large number of tools I use for these types of tasks, including:
 - ArcGIS, spatial data analysis packages in R
-- Stan
+- Stan for Bayesian modeling
-- Tableau, Plot.ly, Shiny
+- Tableau, Plot.ly, Shiny for visualziation
 - JavaScript, CSS, HTML, server management
 - LaTeX, bibtex

 ##### Learning more as needed
-I am learning enough Python to supplement what I do in R, although nearly everything I need to do I can still accomplish in R. As tasks arise with needs beyond R, I'm learning:
+I am working Python more and more to supplement what I do in R. For a long time, everything I needed to do I could accomplish in R, but am coming around to the need for Python for a broader range of tasks beyond statistical modeling and visualiation.
+As tasks arise with needs beyond R, I'm learning:
-- Python + Rodeo (amazing RStudio-like interface)
+- Python - especially pandas and geopandas
 - Shell scripts
 - Amazon Web Services for cloud computing